appwrite/appwrite/CONTRIBUTING.md

 composer lint <your file path>
 ```

-This will give you a list of errors for you to rectify , if there is an instance you need more information on the errors being displayed you can pass in additional command line arguments.
+This will give you a list of errors for you to rectify, if there is an instance you need more information on the errors being displayed you can pass in additional command line arguments.
 More list of available arguments can be found [here](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Usage).
 A very useful command line argument is `--report=diff`.
 This will give you the expected changes by the linter for easy fixing of formatting issues.

 ```bash
 composer lint --report=diff <your file path>